GitMoDu/LoLa/README.md

 # Link Features

+Unbuffered Output [WORKING]: Each LoLa service can handle a packet send being delayed or even failed, so we don't need to buffer outputs.
+IPacketSendService extends the base ILoLaService and provides overloads for extension.

 Async Driver for Si4463 [WORKING]: The radio IC this project is based around, but not limited to.
 Performs the packet processing in the main loop, instead of hogging the interrupt.

 Message Authentication Code [WORKING]: 16 bit Modbus CRC, completely replaces the raw hardware CRC.
 With crypto enable, uses MAC-then-Encrypt.